kyma-project/kyma/docs/kyma/05-01-overview.md

 ### Components

-One of the released artifacts is the Kyma-Installer, a Docker image that combines the Installer executable with charts for all components available in the release.
+One of the released Kyma artifacts is the Kyma-Installer, a Docker image that combines the Installer executable with charts for all components available in the release.
-The Kyma-Installer can install only the components from it's image.
+The Kyma-Installer is used to install Kyam and it can install only the components from it's image.
 **Installation** Custom Resource specifies which components of all available ones should be actually installed.
 Components that are not an integral part of the default Kyma Lite package are commented out with a hash character (#).
 It means that the Installer skips them during installation.